SavvasStephanides/savvas/src/posts/hoisting.md

 > Hello
 ```

 And that's how hoisting works in simple words.
 Thank you for reading.
-I hope this has made hosting slightly easier. 👋👋👋
+I hope this has made hoisting slightly easier. 👋👋👋